 Judy Fiene, Ed.D.

-Dr. Fiene earned a B.S. from University of Illinois at Chicago in physical education.
-Subsequently she acquired additional certification in elementary education and school administration.
-She has taught grades 4, 5, 6, physical education, and has served as an assistant principal in an elementary school.
-Her doctorate is in Reading and Language.
+Dr. Fiene has taught grades 4, 5, 6, physical education, and has served as an assistant principal in an elementary school.
+Her doctorate is in reading and language.
 Her specialty area is in reading development, specifically reading comprehension and classroom instruction.
-She has presented her research at local and national conferences.
-Dr. Fiene is an active member of Kappa Delta Pi and serves on the Executive Council for this international organization.
+She has presented her research at local, national, and international conferences.
+Dr. Fiene is an active member of Kappa Delta Pi and has served on the Executive Council for this international organization.
 She is also co-faculty councilor for the Elmhurst chapter.
-She is a member of the International Reading Association, National Reading Conference, and Illinois Reading Council.
-Her current scholarship focuses on mentoring new teachers and the induction process.
-She also continues to be passionate about helping teachers understand how to integrate reading comprehension into the content areas.
+She is a member of the International Reading Association and National Reading Conference.
+Her current scholarship focuses on reading in the content area and understanding how additional courses in reading instruction at the undergraduate level may impact a novice teacher’s pedagogy.
+Her service includes a partnership with the Niebuhr Center where she coordinates efforts to provide summer literacy instruction for K- 8 students living in the Latino community.

 Theresa Robinson, Ph.D.